thrasher-corp/gocryptotrader/engine/apiserver.md

 Join our slack to discuss all things related to GoCryptoTrader!
 [GoCryptoTrader Slack](https://join.slack.com/t/gocryptotrader/shared_invite/enQtNTQ5NDAxMjA2Mjc5LTc5ZDE1ZTNiOGM3ZGMyMmY1NTAxYWZhODE0MWM5N2JlZDk1NDU0YTViYzk4NTk3OTRiMDQzNGQ1YTc4YmRlMTk)

 ## Current Features for Apiserver
-+ The API server subsystem is designed to create a GRPC proxy server via REST or websocket to interact with GRPC functions
++ The API server subsystem is a deprecated service used to host a REST or websocket server to interact with some functions of GoCryptoTrader
 + This subsystem is no longer maintained and it is highly encouraged to interact with GRPC endpoints directly where possible
 + In order to modify the behaviour of the API server subsystem, you can edit the following inside your config file: